Josh Jung Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.71 team ERA ranks fourth across all MLB pitching staffs.
+- The Yankees' 3.66 team ERA ranks fourth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.